stlab/better-code/better-code/src/chapter-2-contracts.md

 Obviously, “knowing something about `sort`” is only possible and relevant because `sort` is a separate component with its own name.
-If we had injected the sorting implementation directly into our code, we'd have to reason about all of its details, and we'd need a comment to tell us that the implementation was sorting the elements.
+If we had inlined the sorting code directly into some other function, we'd need to leave a comment for maintainers telling them that the code was meant to sort.
+Even with the comment, to fully understand the surrounding function, maintainers would have to reason through the sorting algorithm's details.
+The comment itself is a code smell: every time we write a comment that describes what the next piece of code is about to do, we should ask whether that code can be its own function.

 It's a common fallacy that factoring out a component only makes sense if it's used more than once.
 The real criterion is whether you